collocations.org

 fill

-wondering how to fill an awkward gap in the conversation
+I was wondering how to fill those awkward gaps in the conversation.

 She returned to teaching after a twelve-year gap.

-a job to fill the gap between school and university
+a job to fill the gap between high school and college

 a gap in his career